Jump to Recipe

 Thank you for reading this recipe of Dhokla without Eno.
 I hope you have liked it and will surely try it out for your loved ones.
 When you try it out then do share it on Instagram and tag me too using #samirasrecipediary

 If you have liked this recipe then do let me know by leaving a comment below.
 Your feedback fuels my enthusiasm.
 You may share this post with your dear ones by clicking on the little buttons below.
-You may follow me on Facebook Pinterest and Instagram too for latest recipe updates.
+You may follow me on Facebook and Pinterest too. for latest recipe updates.
 Thank you!

 Testimonials